This post may contain affiliate links. Please read my disclosure policy.

 - 1-2 cups (444 g) mixed blueberries, raspberries and sliced strawberries

 - Preheat oven to 350 degrees.
 Butter a 9-inch springform pan and line the bottom with parchment paper.

 - Whisk the flour, baking powder and salt in a small bowl.

 - Pulse the almond paste in a food processor until it’s broken into even pieces.
-Add the sugar and process for a minute or so, until the mixture appears fine and sandy textured.
+Add the sugar and process for 30 seconds, until the mixture appears fine and sandy textured.